braintumorsegmentation/instructions/README.md

 ### Purpose
 This repository should provide some files and documents to aid in the containerization of BRATS methods.

-It also contains a script to run an arbitrary number of BRATS Docker containers on a set of patient volumes, but this script is not yet functional and is only provided for informational purposes.

-### Info
-This code is not yet functional.
-Please contact me in case of questions.

 ### Additional documents
 This repository also contains the Docker interface definition (PDF) for Docker containers taking part in the MICCAI BRATS competition and a website markdown explaining the details for the participants.